 Default configurations leave gaps.
-This post walks through how we implemented a strict Content Security Policy for JSON Ox, our JSON formatter and validator — and how you can apply the same principles to your own web app.
+This post walks through how we implemented a strict Content Security Policy for Blauen Labs — first applied while building JSON Ox — and how you can apply the same principles to your own web app.

 A Content Security Policy (CSP) is a declarative security policy delivered as an HTTP response header sent from your server to the browser alongside your HTML.
 It functions as a strict security contract that the browser must enforce while rendering your page, ensuring it only executes code or loads resources from the trusted sources you have explicitly defined.
 The CSP standard is developed and maintained by the World Wide Web Consortium (W3C).